gbeletti/workers/README.md

 workers.Start(ctx) //10 goroutines and unbuffered channel
 ```

-There are 2 ways of executing something, calling `DoFunc` or `DoJob`.
+There are 2 ways of executing something, calling `DoFunc` or `DoWork`.

 ### DoFunc